This unheard Steve Jobs tape is part of an amazing trove of tech history

 Mann, who considered himself an “on-scene agent and ‘seeing eye’ guide” for listeners, did provide occasional helpful interjections on his tapes when something wasn’t entirely clear from the soundtrack alone.
 But as he recorded presentations, he found they didn’t need much commentary: “When the speaker projects his computer screen up onto the screen, he typically narrates what we are looking at, so usually no added narration is necessary.”

-Indeed, even chunks of the event when Jobs is demonstrating software are surprisingly comprehensible when you can’t see what he’s showing—such as in this section covering NeXTStep’s breakthrough user interface.
+Indeed, even chunks of the event when Jobs is demonstrating software are surprisingly coherent when you can’t see what he’s showing—such as in this section covering NeXTStep’s breakthrough user interface.

 Vintage video of tech-industry events in darkened halls, such as the San Francisco NeXT launch, is never exactly a high-def experience, and is sometimes impossible to make out at all.
 The Powersharing audio programs, by contrast, usually sound like they could have been recorded yesterday.
 That’s especially true of this event: Though Mann and his sound man, John Cameron (also of PBS’s Nova), typically had to set up their own microphone, the NeXT audio-visual team let them plug their reel-to-reel tape recorder into the main system.
 “With the team NeXT had there managing the soundboard, we were assured a really clean audio feed,” Mann says.